To join our mailing list, please send inquiries to email@example.com.

 The Abbe Museum and Dawnland, LLC are pleased to announce the third annual 2017 Fellowship Program.
 Three fellowships will be awarded to provide support for travel, lodging, and other costs associated with exhibiting at Indian art markets in Maine and New Mexico.
-Applications are due on July 1, 2017.

 Mount Desert Island calls to many artists.
 Its cragged shores, woodland trails, and calming lakes inspire creativity and have lured artists to this place for generations.
 Wabanaki people are part of this artistic tradition, dating back thousands of years on this island.
 During the Rusticator era (the 1840s to 1920s), the Wabanaki people helped make Bar Harbor and the island so attractive to visitors - making art and selling it to the visitors ensure cultural survival for many art forms.